GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Tips/tricks
 - activity completion rewards are proximity-based, so wait for others to be close before completing them
 - any type of armor on kill works with skill kills and the Plague of the Outcasts debuff from Pestilence
+- breaking weak points off corpses with the Scavenged Skills directive gives you skill parts
 - CHD isn't affected by damage drop-off
 - crossbow bolts apply localized damage, for instance, headshots remove helmets
 - deploying a skill while using Technician protects you and nearby allies from disruption/shock (Faraday field) as long as you're both staying within 5m of it